 Dean is also known for his logo designs for companies including, Tetris, Virgin, Harvest, Vertigo and Psygnosis.

 His career as a painter and typeface designer, are just two aspects of Dean’s multi-faceted career.
 Roger, his brother, Martyn and the printing company, Chevalier of Rotterdam collaborated in publishing over a hundred fully illustrated books for the same price and format as a record album.
 Their company, Dragon’s Dream became a market pioneer in the publishing business, bringing the work of artists such as Syd Mead, Alan Lee, Michael Kaluta, Jeff Jones, Kelly and Mouse, Frank Hampson and Bellamy to an international audience.

 Album Cover Album volumes 1-6 were visual records in book form, of that brief period, when art and music came together as a unique art form that was available to anyone who could afford an album.

 Dean’s M.A. thesis was written on the psychology of space and his designs for living homes have been based upon research that gives priority to these concerns.
-His organic architectural designs were ahead of their time as well as aesthetically pleasing.
-Human in scale his designs focus on the intuitive, need to feel safe and calm within a domestic environment.
+His organic architectural designs were ahead of their time, as well as aesthetically pleasing.
+Human in scale, his designs focus on the intuitive, the need to feel safe and calm within a domestic environment.

 His work is in various private collections, as well as the V&A Museum in London and the MAK Museum Vienna.